GoogleCloudPlatform/PerfKitBenchmarker/README.md

 ## Create and Configure a `.boto` file for object storage benchmarks

 In order to run object storage benchmark tests, you need to have a properly configured `~/.boto` file.
+The directions require that you have installed `google-cloud-sdk`.
+The directions for doing that are in the [gcloud installation section](#install-gcloud-and-setup-authentication).

 Here is how: